One-Shot Manipulation Strategy Learning by Making Contact Analogies: Related Work

 \section{Related Work}

-Our algorithm is inspired by contact-based modeling techniques used in robotic manipulation.
-Various approaches have been developed for planning manipulations in contact space, involving both rigid bodies and robotic hands \cite{trinkle1991framework,ji2001planning,yashima2003randomized,lee2015hierarchical,mordatch2012discovery,hauser2010multi,sleiman2019contact,aceituno2020global,huang2023autogenerated}.
+\xhdr{Contact-Based Modeling in Robotic Manipulation.} Various approaches have been developed for planning manipulations in contact space, involving both rigid bodies and robotic hands \cite{trinkle1991framework,ji2001planning,yashima2003randomized,lee2015hierarchical,mordatch2012discovery,hauser2010multi,sleiman2019contact,aceituno2020global,you2021omnihang,huang2023autogenerated,wu2024oneshot}.
 Techniques such as CMGMP~\cite{xiao2001automatic,cheng2021contact,cheng2022contact} and the work of \cite{pang2023global} perform search over the exponential space of possible contact sequences to determine possible contact modes using three basic types: fixed, separating, and sliding contact, while \cite{mao2023learning} learns the types of the contact sequence from a single demonstration to guide the planning around them.
 By contrast, in this paper, we focus on leveraging global and local shape matching to generate analogical contact points using a single demonstration, which significantly improves the runtime efficiency of existing methods as well as the generalizations to unseen objects.

-Recently, researchers have explored learning object affordances~\cite{gupta2007objects,zhu2015understanding,fang2020learning,qin2020keto,lai2021functional,mo2021where2act,ju2024robo}, usually from a large set of demonstrations.
-In contrast, this paper focuses on generating trajectories with novel objects from a single demonstration leveraging pretrained visual features and shape analysis algorithms, requiring no additional training data.
+\xhdr{Affordance Learning and Keypoint Representations.} Object affordance characterizes how an object can interact with others, often represented through keypoints.
+Traditionally, this concept has been learned from large dataset ~\cite{gupta2007objects,zhu2015understanding,fang2020learning,qin2020keto,turpin2021gift,lai2021functional,mo2021where2act}.
+In contrast, our approach generates trajectories for novel objects from a single demonstration without requiring additional training data.
+More recent works~\cite{huang2023voxposer,ju2024robo,kuang2024ram,zhu2024densematcher,fangandliu2024moka} have explored one-shot or zero-shot affordance using vision and language foundation models; however, these methods operate primarily within the semantic domain and may not generalize well to creative, tool-using scenarios.
+Our work distinguishes itself by proposing precise, physically plausible contact points derived from pretrained visual features and advanced shape analysis algorithms.